CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 Once you have ran the cell, restart the Notebook kernel (`Kernel` --> `Restart & Clear Output`) and wait a few seconds until it has restarted.

-Next, let's create a new experiment (this will later show up in our ML Workspace in Azure).
+Next, let's create a new experiment (this will later show up in our ML Workspace in Azure after you've ran the first experiment).
 This is where all our experiments will be logged to:

 ```python
 experiment = Experiment(workspace = ws, name = "scikit-learn-mnist")